swfiua/gotu/docs/cberry.rst

 potential explanation for the gravitational waves we are seeing.

-The explanation is also a confirmation of Einstein's general relativity, involves black holes.
+The explanation is also a confirmation of Einstein's general relativity and involves black holes.
 It has event horizons and extreme space-time curvature.
 The Kerr metric plays an important part.

 The story begins with Professor Rourke, a brilliant topologist with a